Maw-Sit-Sit Gemstone Information

 Maw-sit-sit is also sometimes referred to as "chloromelanite" or "jade albite", which are names given to rock composed of varying amounts of jadeite, albite feldspar and other minerals.

-Maw-sit-sit can be identified by its bright, emerald-green colour and distinctive white or dark-green to blackish patches or veins.
+Maw-sit-sit can be identified by its bright, emerald-green color and distinctive white or dark-green to blackish patches or veins.

 So far, maw-sit-sit has only been found in the jade mining region of Northern Burma (Myanmar) known as Tawmaw.
 Therefore, it is a rare rock and high quality materials command high prices.